All Products

 add_fetch(self, output_index)

-• Parameter: output_index: the index of the output tensor to return.
+• Parameter: output_index: output tensor index.

 to_string()